 Usually when people think of vacation travel to Italy, the great cities of Florence, Rome, Venice, and Naples come to mind.
 If you have not yet traveled to Italy and wonder how to experience the true Italian culture, it is worth mentioning the areas that are “off the beaten path” of tourists where you can see this beautiful country with locals.

 Those cities possess a long history dating back to the Roman Empire.
 It is an absolutely thrilling experience to walk through the coliseum where warriors fought with beasts, experience the awe you feel when walking into the Vatican and taking a tour of Michaeangelo’s breathtaking artwork in the Sistine Chapel in Rome, just to name a few.

 I will take you through the towns where my mother’s family lives.
 There is a saying that resonated with me on my last trip to Italy- “When you go to the Neapolitan area, you cry twice….once when you arrive and again when you leave.”

-However, once you’ve seen some of the great sites of the world-famous cities, I suggest taking a tour of a lesser known area nestled in the valleys of the mountains in southern Italy approximately one hour northeast of Naples.
-One of the towns in this area is called Telese Terme.
 Locals and Italians from other regions of Italy visit the town for its natural sulfur water springs in which people bathe for the skin benefits and it is very busy during the summer months.
 Telese Terme also has a busy shopping district where you can find some good restaurants, cafes, pizzerias, and retail stores.
-As in neighboring towns, there are street markets open year round for bargain shopping.
-Meanwhile, you will see great views of the mountains in each direction.
-This is where I’ve gained inspiration for my recipes Rosemary Chicken Stuffed with Prosciutto and Mozzarella, Easy Zucchini and Bacon Pasta, and Three Cheese & Salami Quiche.

 One of the neighboring towns of Telese Terme, is Castelvenere where one of my first cousins and her husband recently opened a Bed & Breakfast called Casale Venditti.
 It has been beautifully renovated and has four spacious bedrooms, each with a large private bathroom.
 The second floor bedrooms have a walk out balcony in which you can see the beautiful views of the vineyards, mountain sides and swimming pool.
 The driveway is lined with olive trees and there is a beautiful flower garden within view too.

 This awarded wine, made with Barbera grapes, is made with no preservatives.
 It is full bodied and smooth.
 I’ve also had the best cappuccino at her cousin’s bar down the road.
 I know, there are lots of Italian cousins!

 They make wonderful homemade dishes, desserts and tasty brick oven pizza!
 They serve prosciutto, sausage, bread and olive oil they make in-house.
 YUM!
 Absolutely fresh and delicious!
 It is a little known treasure of goodness.
 I always enjoy a few great meals along with many laughs.
 The homemade wine is always flowing!

 Telese Terme, Castelvenere, Cerreto Sannita and San Lorenzello each have their own Italian festival called “la festa” each summer.
 A religious procession takes place during the day where a statue of the saint in which their town is named is carried through the town.
 Races, games, and family activities are held.
 At night, the streets are lit up, musicians play, merchants line the streets selling great food and local products.
 There are sometimes fireworks too.
 The festivals are widely attended and by all ages.

-If I haven’t convinced you enough to visit towns off the beaten trail, you can go to the Tuscany Valley, near Florence, and pay significantly more to see very similar views and culture.
-For example, I looked at the prices for handmade pottery in Florence and although it was very beautiful and artfully crafted, I can get very similar items in San Lorenzello (town mentioned above) for a fraction of the price.
+If I haven’t convinced you enough to visit towns off the beaten trail, you can go to the Tuscany Valley and pay significantly more to see similar views and culture.
+For example, I looked at the prices for handmade pottery in Florence and although it was very beautiful and artfully crafted, I can get very similar items in San Lorenzello for a fraction of the price.

 Although, in the small towns, if you do not speak Italian, it will be much more difficult to find people who speak enough English in which to interact.
 If you decide to take a trip to Italy and go “off the beaten path” I suggest having someone who is bilingual guide you which, I know is not an easy task if you don’t have relatives residing there or ones that can travel.